MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 Most load balancers support running health probes that ping application endpoints at configured intervals.
 Alternatively, you can invoke them from an external watchdog service.
 A watchdog service aggregates health checks from across multiple components in the workload.
 Watchdogs can also host code that does immediate remediation for known health conditions.

-### Adopt stuctural and functional monitoring techniques
+### Adopt structural and functional monitoring techniques

 Structural monitoring involves equipping the application with semantic logs and metrics.
 The application directly collects these metrics, which include current memory consumption, request latency, and other relevant application-level data.

-Strengthen your monitoring processes with functional monitoring.
+Strengthen your monitoring processes by using functional monitoring.
 This approach focuses on measuring platform services and their effect on the overall user experience.
 Unlike structural monitoring, functional monitoring doesn't require detailed knowledge of the system.
 It tests the externally visible behavior of the application.
-This approach is particularly useful for assessing SLOs and SLIs.
+This approach is useful for assessing SLOs and SLIs.

 ### Model the design